Squirrels at the Feeder

 Pileateds can be a tricky bird to bring in and don’t get disappointed if your first attempt with putting up feeders doesn’t work.
 It will often take a couple of weeks for the birds to find the feeders and you might need to try a few different types and try them out in different locations.

-Attract Them With A Nest
+How To Attract Pileated Woodpeckers With A Nest

 Excavation of these cavities takes several weeks to complete and is essential for raining their young.